The Flow State: The Secret to Productivity

 Being in flow doesn’t just make an activity more enjoyable.
 It comes with a ton of benefits, including:

-• An improved ability to regulate your emotions.
-As you experience the flow state over and over again, your emotional complexity grows—making it easier to manage different feelings that come up in daily life.
+Entering the flow state allows you to connect more deeply with your internal thoughts and desires.
+As a result, when you achieve the flow state over and over again, your emotional complexity grows—making it easier to manage different feelings that come up in daily life.

 Five ways to activate the flow state